 Day 1 through Day 28

-Change in EuroQol 5-Dimension 5-Level (EQ-5D-5L) scale
+Change in EuroQol 5-Dimension 5-Level (EQ-5D-5L) Scale

-Time Frame: Baseline to Days 28 and 51
+Time Frame: Change from Baseline to EOS

-Change in Short Form Health Survey (SF-36) scale
+Change in Short Form Health Survey (SF-36) Scale

 Change in Insomnia Severity Index (ISI)